What happened to all the people?

 Northern Michigan at it Best!

-Each year as fall and winter approach, the animals and birds start their journey to their winter homes.
-Some of us will do the same as we move to a warmer climate to avoid the cold during those cold winter days.
-It’s interesting how this approach to life also impedes in our daily thoughts.
-How we tend to migrate to what make each of us comfortable.
-Some of us like to curl up on a sofa or our favorite chair, read a book or watch one of our favorite movies.
-Some will throw on the running shoes and hit the trails.
-One might argue that they are not the same.
-Knowing some of the people that get such great joy out of running I would argue they are.
+It’s interesting how this approach to life also impedes our daily thoughts.
+How we tend to migrate to what makes us comfortable.
+Some of us like to curl up on a sofa or favorite chair and read a book or watch one of our favorite movies.
+Some will throw on running shoes and hit the trails.
+One might dispute that they are not the same.
+Some people I know that get such great joy out of running would argue they are.
 The big difference is that for the runner you must first work at it until your body starts looking for that rush you get.
-Even then once you have reached that level you have settled into what makes you comfortable.
 It becomes our mental state of mind.
-One might have a glass of a favorite wine, lite the fire in the fire place and sit back and let our mind and body slide into deep relaxation.
-We have trained our brain in a way that fits our desires, what makes us comfortable, what we feel gives our life stability and in many ways purpose.
+One might have a glass of a favorite wine, lite the fire in the fireplace and sit back letting our mind and body slide into deep relaxation.
+We have trained our brains in a way that fits our desires, what makes us comfortable, and what we feel gives our life stability, and in many ways purpose.

-While running, walking, reading, or just meditating is a great thing and each of us should desire for some level of this in our lives, it becomes important to realize that when we get to a point that we are content with our daily lives, we have allowed some level of complacency to settle in.
-If we are a runner and enjoy that rush we get, as our body ages we need to recognize that maybe it is time to change to taking brisk walks instead.
-If we are a reader we may need to explore new authors to gain new perspectives.
-Maybe it is looking at the other side of a topic that we feel strongly against.
+As a runner, we enjoy that rush we get, but as our body ages, we need to recognize that maybe it is time to take brisk walks instead.
+As a reader, we need to explore new authors gaining new perspectives.
+Maybe it is examining the other side of a topic that we feel strongly against.
 We should not allow complacency to inhibit our ability to look outside the box.
-We should look to reinforce our current beliefs or possibly altering our position just a little if we find that we were not quite correct.
+We should look to reinforce our current beliefs or possibly alter our position just a little.

 Opening one’s mind to things outside our comfort zone is difficult.
 Our subconscious mind drive our feelings.
-Many times we dismiss thing around us just because we didn’t see them or we dismissed the thought before we took the time to think about it just because we didn’t agree or thought it was a waist of time.
-It truly takes a conscious effort to eliminate complacency from our lives.
+Many times we dismiss thing around us just because we didn’t see them or we dismissed the thought before we took the time to think about it.
+We didn’t agree or thought it was a waste of time.

-I once asked myself the question “What is this life all about anyway?”.
-Allowing myself the freedom to explore this thought, raised the key question about life in general.
-Did I evolve from something or was I created by someone.
-Logic would say of course I was created by my mom and dad, but what created that egg that I came from?
+Allowing myself the freedom to explore this thought, raised a key question.
+Did I evolve from something or was I created by someone?
+Logic would say of course I was created by my mom and dad.
+But what came first?
+The chicken or the egg?
 How did this all start?

-Watching the discovery channel, I was being told that it all started millions of years ago.
+Watching the discovery channel, I’m told that it all started millions of years ago.
 That my great, great————, great grand father was really just a single cell that randomly happened.
-If this is really the case than I guess that we really are only on this earth for what we call our life time and once this is over we just decay away too nothing but a memory in someone’s mind.
-But how could this cell be randomly started and have built into it or possibly over time develop the DNA requirement to make me into a human complete with a brain and a mind to think with.
-Is it then possible that I was created?
-If so, then I do have a real purpose.
-Maybe there is more to this life and possible even death.
+If this is the case than I guess that we are only on this earth for what we call our life time.
+Once this is over we just decay away too nothing but a memory in someone’s mind.

 So until tomorrow when the sun comes up again, I will continue my quest.
 Please feel free to join me on my adventure and chime in anytime.
 Your thoughts and ideas are welcome.